JamieMagee/katmagee.net/site/content/case-studies/human-shaped-book.md

 ![A human-shaped world is where everything is designed around real human needs](/img/ahs_1_1.jpg)

 I collected and consolidated input from key internal stakeholders from Designit's twelve offices around the globe.
-I then worked closely with a core steering group, including the founder and CEO, to define Designit's vision for a human-shaped world, and the shared values needed to achieve this.
+I then worked closely with a core steering group, including the founder and CEO, to define Designit's vision for a "human-shaped world" and the shared values needed to achieve this.

 ![It starts here](/img/ahs_1_2.jpg)